The ball has been hit high. Will it get caught or cross the boundary line?

 In a strategic break, captains get back to the drawing board, seek feedback and mend strategies.
 A poor run-rate, for instance, might result in sending pinch-hitters early and adopt an aggressive stance.

-Similarly, you need to periodically review your mutual fund portfolio.
-If the goal posts have changed, you might have to step-up your SIPs or increase exposure to equity or midcap funds.
+Similarly, you need to periodically review your.
+If the goal posts have changed, you might have to step-up your or increase exposure to or midcap funds.

 7. Provide for contingency